Triskele37/ffxiv-completionist/documentation/Feature Todo.md

 - Toolset to allow translation of single words/phrases and shove those in resources
 - notification bubbles to any unread instructions (use config store)
 - Custom application container, specifically title bar
+- api action to apply new cache path to existing cache without re-downloading

 **Change**
 - Move relic gear to top-level Equipment category in prep for Armoire & all glam